Food security: Availability

 Food availability relates to the supply of food through production, distribution, and exchange.
 Food production is determined by a variety of factors including land ownership and use; soil management; crop selection, breeding, and management; livestock breeding and management; and harvesting.
 Crop production can be affected by changes in rainfall and temperatures.
 The use of land, water, and energy to grow food often compete with other uses, which can affect food production.
-Land used for agriculture can be used for urbanization or lost to desertification, salinization, and soil erosion due to unsustainable agricultural practices.
+Land used for agriculture can be used for urbanization or lost to desertification, salinization or soil erosion due to unsustainable agricultural practices.
 Crop production is not required for a country to achieve food security.
 Nations do not have to have the natural resources required to produce crops to achieve food security, as seen in the examples of Japan and Singapore.

 Because food consumers outnumber producers in every country, food must be distributed to different regions or nations.

 Food distribution involves the storage, processing, transport, packaging, and marketing of food.
 Food-chain infrastructure and storage technologies on farms can also affect the amount of food wasted in the distribution process.
 Poor transport infrastructure can increase the price of supplying water and fertilizer as well as the price of moving food to national and global markets.
 Around the world, few individuals or households are continuously self-reliant on food.
 This creates the need for a bartering, exchange, or cash economy to acquire food.
 The exchange of food requires efficient trading systems and market institutions, which can affect food security.
 Per capita world food supplies are more than adequate to provide food security to all, and thus food accessibility is a greater barrier to achieving food security.